- This topic has 1 reply, 2 voices, and was last updated 6 years, 2 months ago by .

 1) Wind direction.
 The app uses a rule based algorithm which assesses the likely wind direction based on the tacking / gybing angles and course shifts on close hauled POS (likely headers and footers).
 Estimated margin of error is about 3 – 5 degrees in the single boat mode and 1 degree with 5 or more boats are on the race course.
 This method of calculating VMG although not exact, incorporates the current impact and is more accurate than VMG toward wind without adjustment for the current.

 2) Mark location.
-For the “stationary marks” we use NOAA database of all navigation marks in the US and is working to build such database worldwide.
+For the “stationary marks” we use NOAA database of all navigation marks in the US and we working to build such database worldwide.
 For the “temporary marks” the rule based engine “estimates” the mark location based on the boat(s) mark rounding pattern.
 The same logic as above a single boat will have about 95% accuracy rate guessing the mark location and with several boats on the race course it is 99 % accurate.
 Users can add, delete and modify mark location during the race replay as necessary.
 The key element for both wind direction and mark recognition is correct location of the start line, which needs to be provided by at least one boat either during the race or after the race during the race replay.

 - You must be logged in to reply to this topic.